 Advantages of tooth bleaching, compared with other techniques (bonding or porcelain veneers) that can whiten your teeth:

-- It is less expensive than these other treatments.
+- It is less expensive than porcelain veneers or dental bonding.

 - Nothing artificial has to be bonded or attached to your teeth.